How Leading Retailers Are Capturing 75-90% of Recoveries in the Current Fiscal Year

 Keith Rosser from John Lewis Partnership noted the transformation:

-Moving from traditional audit cycles to accelerated or preventive approaches requires several organizational adjustments:
+Moving from traditional audit cycles to accelerated approaches works best with a few organizational alignments:

-• Data delivery frequency: Accelerated audits typically require at least monthly data delivery, with many retailers providing weekly or even daily feeds.
+• Data delivery cadence: Accelerated audits work best with at least monthly data delivery.
+Many retailers provide weekly or even daily feeds, often automated.

-• Cross-functional collaboration: Merchandising, finance, and audit teams need regular communication channels to share insights and implement corrective actions quickly.
+• Cross-functional collaboration: Merchandising, finance, and audit teams stay engaged through regular feedback and reporting—keeping the process running smoothly.

 Organizations undergoing system conversions or ERP migrations find particular value in accelerated audits.
 Rather than waiting months to discover migration errors, early detection allows course correction while implementation teams remain engaged.
 In one case, PRGX identified a calculation error in a client’s new system—feedback that would have taken over a year to surface under traditional timelines.
 The client addressed the issue within a couple of months.